IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

-Leslie is a Certified Clinical Hypnotherapist and Reiki Master, who is also trained in Reflexology.
-After over 20 years in the First Response EMS and Wildland Fire fields, Leslie found that she was looking for ways to mitigate the impacts of her own compounded traumas.
+Leslie Nine CCHTLeslie is a Certified Clinical Hypnotherapist and Reiki Master, who is also trained in Reflexology.
+After over 20 years in the First Response EMS and Wildland Fire fields, she began looking for ways to mitigate the impacts of her own compounded traumas.
 She found great personal comfort in hypnotherapy and energy work in the form of Reiki and Reflexology.
-Upon finding how well these treatment modalities worked for her, she wanted to share her excitement with her fellow First Responders and became trained several years later and has become a registered un-licensed psychotherapist - Certified Reiki Master -and Certified Hypnotherapist.
+Upon finding how well these treatment modalities worked for her, she wanted to share her excitement with her fellow First Responders and became trained in these modalities several years later.

 After completing his BA in Anthropology at UNLV, Mark moved to Colorado to attend graduate school at CSU for Human Development and Family Studies (with a Marriage and Family Therapy focus).
 Growing up in a military and first responder family influenced Mark to respond to 9/11/2001 by enlisting in the Army National Guard as a Military Police officer.
 Later, Mark volunteered to deploy to Afghanistan in 2010 and conducted convoy security, detainee operations, trained ANP, and worked alongside German MP’s and other NATO forces on various missions.
 After serving for 7 years and reflecting on his experiences in the military, Mark decided to change the mission of his life to be more in line with his values and experiences.
 After separating from the military and completing his Bachelor's Degree, Mark spent 10 months backpacking through Europe, southeast Asia and Oceania to explore and learn from other cultures, which led to him deciding to become a therapist.
 Mark is passionate about supporting the healing of trauma in ourselves, our relationships, and collectively so that we can learn to thrive as one species on this one planet we all call home.